Cesky Krumlov Bohemia, Czech Republic Travel Guide

 Ensure you gather these documents prior to your departure to the Czech Republic.

-Cesky Krumlov has options for every budget, from backpackers to luxury travelers.
+The Pearl of bohemia has alternatives for every price range, from backpackers to premium travelers.

 Prioritize your health and safety when traveling.
-Cesky Krumlov is a safe destination, but understanding common health concerns and emergency procedures brings peace of mind.
+The Pearl of bohemia is a safe destination, but understanding common health concerns and emergency procedures brings peace of mind.

 TBE and Lyme disease pose risks in forested areas.
 Use Insect repellent (DEET or picaridin).
 Wear long sleeves and pants outdoors.
 Check for ticks thoroughly after activities.